nealmcb/ColoradoRLA/docs/README.md

 - `specs`: Formal specifications developed by Free and Fair, not currently used.
 - [`test`][test]: End-to-end test scripts, test credentials, and test data.
 - `tools`: Used by Free and Fair to build documentation, not currently used.
-- [`vagrant`][vagrant]: Used to build a CentOS virtual machine to emulate a CDOS-like environment for verifying builds.
-Documentation contained within that directory.

 ## Free and Fair documentation